Lswbanban/BlueBrick/BlueBrick/bin/Release/ReadMe.txt

 	* Completely revised duplo parts library (6 GIFs)
 	* 9 new baseplates including space
 	* 9 new custom bases (incl.
 US and EU standard size tables)
-- BUG (Alban): The saving as a new map do not add the file in the recent list
+- BUGFIX (Alban): The saving as a new map do not add the file in the recent list
-- BUG (Alex & Alban): Some picture URL are not correct in the HTML exported list (put the URL in XML file).
+- BUGFIX (Alex & Alban): Some picture URL are not correct in the HTML exported list (put the URL in XML file).
 - REFACTORING (Alban): Move the part description in the XML file of the parts.

 Bug fixed in 1.4.0.0: